Father and son brushing teeth in front of mirror

 Prevention and Treatment Methods

-Although enamel cannot regenerate on its own, there are still ways to prevent enamel erosion.
+Although enamel cannot regenerate on its own, there are ways to prevent further erosion and actively repair acid-weakened enamel:

 • Be mindful of what foods and beverages are highly acidic and how you’re consuming them.
 Although highly acidic foods can damage your enamel, many fruits and vegetables that are high in acidity are beneficial to your health and should not be taken out of your diet.
 If you consume highly acidic foods or beverages, be sure to rinse your mouth with water afterwards.3

-• When drinking highly acidic beverages, try using a straw to minimize contact between the teeth and acid.3
+• When drinking highly acidic beverages, use a straw to minimize contact between the teeth and acid.3

-• Chew on some sugar-free gum to boost saliva flow.
-Saliva helps strengthen the teeth with important minerals.3 Alternatively, you can drink water frequently throughout the day to boost moisture and wash away acids.
+• Chew on sugar-free gum to boost saliva flow.
+Saliva helps strengthen the teeth with important minerals.3 Alternatively, drink water frequently throughout the day to boost moisture and wash away acids.

 Source Citations: